 It is even noted in modern-day that roughly 11% of the United States Population has a severe alcohol addiction.
 A Service of Substance Abuse Services Center reports that alcohol was a factor in 37% of rapes and sexual assaults, 15% of robberies, 27% of aggravated assaults, and 25% of simple assaults.
 Before alcohol causes serious negative damage to your life, create change.

 The best way to overcome alcohol use disorder is to admit yourself or a loved one into alcohol rehab.
 In alcohol treatment centers, an individual does not have to face the recovery process alone.
 Alcohol rehab programs offer:

 - Medication-assisted treatment

 - Introduction to Alcoholics Anonymous (AA).

 Alcohol addiction is one of the most challenging addictions to manage, especially alone.
 To achieve sobriety requires a stable, well-structured treatment program, ideally inpatient care, and professional treatment advice.
-If you or someone you love is looking for alcohol rehab centers to overcome their alcohol dependence that offers inpatient or residential treatment, outpatient treatment, medical detox, and multiple forms of therapy–call The Villa Treatment Center.
+If you or someone you love is looking for alcohol rehab centers to overcome their alcohol dependence that offers inpatient or residential treatment, outpatient treatment, social model detox, and multiple forms of therapy–call The Villa Treatment Center.